In 2013, I was at the peak of my career as a surgeon and was also running a well-known European digital health startup I had founded.

-- SURVIVAL: The first three months after my babies were born were all about mere survival; less so with my first, more so the second time around, because this time I had two newborns and a toddler to breastfeed (I was crazy enough to decide to exclusively breastfeed them all).
+- SURVIVAL: The first three months after my babies were born were all about mere survival; less so with my first, more so the second and third time around, because this time I had two newborns and a toddler to breastfeed, and then three under 5.

 Most of the difficult memories from those early days will be wiped out of your memory, or at least they were for me.
 The key to self-care in those first few months?
 GET.
 ALL.
 THE.
 HELP.
 Get your partner to take time off, have your mama or sister/friend move in with you, ask your friends to cook for you and/or tap into your savings and hire a nanny or doula and a cleaning lady.
 It doesn’t matter what you need to do, you will never regret any of the things you did to survive the first few months.
 Just trust me on this one, and get – and take – all the help you can.